MoneyGram: Philanthropy and marketing

 MoneyGram launched the MoneyGram Foundation in 2013, which focuses on distributing grants internationally to support education.
 The MoneyGram Foundation distributed grants in 19 countries in its first year of operations.
 The Foundation gets the bulk of its funding from MoneyGram International, and builds on MoneyGram's previous Global Giving Program.

 Through MoneyGram, Global Giving made a donation of $100,000 to World Vision International for education and school supplies, and another donation of $30,000 for the Girls Exploring Math and Science program in Dallas.

 MoneyGram participated in relief aid following the 2010 Haiti earthquake by reducing their fees to only $1 for any transactions to Haiti along with a $10,000 grant to Pan American Development Foundation and American Red Cross.
 In 2012, MoneyGram contributed to Hurricane Sandy relief efforts by pledging to donate $1 per transaction up to $200,000 to the American Red Cross.
-Moneygram also contributed to relief efforts following Typhoon Haiyan in 2013 in the Philippines.
+MoneyGram also contributed to relief efforts following Typhoon Haiyan in 2013 in the Philippines.

 The company has also participated in the One Laptop per Child initiative and Habitat for Humanity through the MoneyGram Foundation.

-On October 20, 2022, MoneyGram announced a multi-year title sponsorship deal with Haas F1 Team (with the team renamed as MoneyGram Haas F1 Team) for the 2023 Formula One season onwards.
+On October 20, 2022, MoneyGram announced a multi-year title sponsorship deal with Haas F1 Team (with the team competing as MoneyGram Haas F1 Team) from the to Formula One season.

 As of the end of 2023, MoneyGram facilitated more than 955,000 transactions totaling more than $307 million for its partners Red Rose and the United Nations High Commission for Refugees (UNHCR), representing vital aid in seven European countries (Ukraine, Poland, Romania, Moldova, Bulgaria, Slovakia, and Hungary).